Sanctification is an Exorcism

 The gift of sanctification that empowers and transforms us to be able to love our neighbour as Christ loves us can be understood as exorcism and healing combined together.

-Sanctification and The Removal of Temptation
+Sanctification and the Exorcism of Temptation

 Salvation from the consequences of our sin does not remove from us our ongoing desires and inclination to sin.
 We remain essentially self-interested, so that even our desire to follow God is rooted in our desires for self.
 Though we wish to do good, we end up doing what is wrong.
-Our inclination towards selfish behaviour and the objectification of others remains within us.
+Therefore, our inclination towards selfish behaviour and the objectification of others remains within us.

 The Inward-Turned Heart